Brendenjones12/CapstoneProjectTemplate/Documentation/Deployment.md

 The general advice is to check the error log sent to your browser or the error log on the console.
 - In XAMPP, it will send the error code to your browser's webpage.

-The most vulnerable piece to fail would be the system-connect.php, which as the database conenction settings.
+The most vulnerable piece to fail would be the Database_Variables.php, which stores all the database connection variables (username, password, database name, and url/port).